WojtekCie/Dynamic_Reference_Frame_Switching_for_Intuitive_Robot_Teleoperation/README.md

 ### 2. The Problem of Camera Frame Misalignment
 Despite the advantages of an arm-mounted camera, directly implementing an Eye-in-Hand view while leaving the control frame (joystick) mapped to the **Robot Base Frame** leads to drastic performance degradation.

-As explicitly proven by the authors in the article *"An Experimental Study on the Effects of Control Frame and View in Robot Teleoperation"*, visual-motor misalignment causes immense disorientation.
+As explicitly proven by the authors in the article [*"An Experimental Study on the Effects of Control Frame and View in Robot Teleoperation"*](https://www.tandfonline.com/doi/epdf/10.1080/10447318.2026.2651379?needAccess=true)](https://www.tandfonline.com/doi/epdf/10.1080/10447318.2026.2651379?needAccess=true), visual-motor misalignment causes immense disorientation.
 The operator must perform mental rotation matrix transformations in real-time, leading to frequent collisions.
 Recent studies also confirm this: failing to correct the reference frame for an Eye-in-Hand camera increases task completion time, increases unsteadiness by almost 50%, and raises the operator's mental stress by over 60%.

 ### 3. Solution: Dynamic Reference Frame Switching
 To resolve this issue, the project implements an algorithm for dynamic reference frame transformation from the rigid Robot Frame to the View/Tool Frame.
 This approach aligns with the latest **Shared Control** paradigms.
-Inspired by architectures presented in top-tier conferences like IEEE ICRA, the system divides the workload: the human decides on vectors and direction in an intuitive visual space, and the algorithm calculates the required transformations (Twists) into the robot's base frame on the fly, ensuring safe and smooth movement.
+Human decides on vectors and direction in an intuitive visual space, and the algorithm calculates the required transformations (Twists) into the robot's base frame on the fly, ensuring safe and smooth movement.

 ---